-he data above shows that it is rare for a group in the same AMI category to be disproportionately impacted by housing problems due to race or ethnicity, with two races being affected in only two of the subcategories and only one in the other eight.
+The data above shows that it is rare for a group in the same AMI category to be disproportionately impacted by housing problems due to which demographic group they belong, with two races being affected in only two of the subcategories and only one in the other eight.
 The data does signal that Pacific Islander households are overwhelmingly disproportionately impact, being identified in seven of the ten categories above.